Everything Is Logarithms

 \[\log N\]

-as an abstract object, not a number, and then write our normal “based” logarithm as a ratio of two baseless logarithms:
+which we regard as an abstract object, not a number.
+Then we write our normal “based” logarithm as a ratio of two of these baseless logarithms:

 \[\log_2 N = \frac{\log N}{\log 2}\]